yym68686/ChatGPT-Telegram-Bot/README.md

 1. Fork this repository [Click to fork this repository](https://github.com/yym68686/ChatGPT-Telegram-Bot/fork)

-2. When deploying, you need to choose the repository method, set `Run command` to `python3 bot.poy`, and set `Exposed ports` to `8080`.
+2. When deploying, you need to choose the repository method, set `Run command` to `python3 bot.py`, and set `Exposed ports` to `8080`.

 3. [Install pull](https://github.com/apps/pull) to automatically sync this repository.